 - Finding time to create video

 Making enterprise training videos isn’t easy and ensuring they are consumed can be even more demanding.
-Having a comprehensive enterprise video platform [blog link] will allow teams to easily create and share from within the same platform.
+Having a comprehensive enterprise video platform will allow teams to easily create and share from within the same platform.
 Enterprise organizations will also appreciate that their system is secured by their single sign-on (SSO) system, and analytics on individual consumption and engagement are available to ensure compliance.

 Read more about the 2020 State of Video in Training in our downloadable eBook.